teamulster2/report/report/03_methodology/02_architecture.md

 #### Server application

+The server command line application playes the role of the data study controll and data collection component.
+Here, the researcher can set up the config file for a study and export the collected data for further analysis.

-The server commandline application is only supposed to collect data from the multiple client subjects of a research study, and to provided a way of exporting the collected data.
-Thus the server is a simple http server which listens for data-posts from the clients and on request supplies the clients also with a config for a study in which they are participating.
-To store the collected data from the clients the server saves all in a SQLite-database.
+Thus the server is a simple http server which listens for data-posts from the clients and on request supplies the clients also with the study config in which they are participating.
+To store the collected data from the clients the server saves the information in a SQLite-database.
-Since the server is a commandline application it is structured with multiple subcommands which is facilitated through 'cobra' a framework in 'go'.
-Each subcommand is responsible for one task like i.e.: starting the server or exporting the database.

 ### User, client and server communication